 After school tutoring sessions will be held regularly on Wednesdays from 3:20-4:30pm.
 Students are welcome to come in briefly for individual questions or may use the time to work on assignments within small groups of their peers with instructor clarification/assistance when needed.
-Additionally, AP review sessions will be scheduled during the second semester both after school and on weekends to prepare for the AP exam as a group.
-Some of these review session may take place off campus.
+Additionally, AP review sessions will be scheduled during the second semester both after school on campus and on weekends off campus to prepare for the AP exam as a group.